Illinois Landlord-Tenant Law

 - Rental Applications (Illinois) – The Illinois Human Rights Act prohibits employers and landlords from inquiring about or discriminating based on non-conviction records, juvenile records, or expunged or sealed records.
 (775 Ill.
 Comp.
 Stat.
 Ann.
 5/1-103 through 5/3-103. as amended by SB1780.)

 - Rental Applications (Cook County) – Landlords can no longer include a checkbox on a housing application that asks whether the applicant has a criminal background or not.
 They must provide a Tenant Screening Criteria before accepting an application fee.
-Landlords can ask about criminal background after an applicant has been approved, and can reject based on convictions within last 3 years, first considering relevant factors (nature of crime, severity, etc.) Sex offender restrictions are basis for rejection.
+Landlords can ask about criminal background after an applicant has been approved, and can reject based on convictions within the last 3 years, first considering relevant factors (nature of crime, severity, etc.) Sex offender restrictions are basis for rejection.

 Illinois Landlords' Rights and Tenant Responsibilities